Sukanya807/Airbnb_Toronto_Price_Prediction/Resources/project_description.md

 # Problem

-Analyse Airbnb data to help Toronto hosts to optimize their profits on a new property.
+Analyse Airbnb data to help Toronto hosts to optimize their profits when listing their property.

 # Project Description